Plain dress: Practices

 Within these general practices, distinctions abound.
 Among some groups, the headcovering worn by women is lacy or translucent; in others, it must be opaque.

 Anabaptist

-The traditional plain dress worn by the Anabaptists and other religious groups has long sleeves with a set waist, long skirt, and no adornment.
+The traditional plain dress worn by the Old Order Anabaptists and Conservative Anabaptists has long sleeves with a set waist, long skirt, and no adornment.
 It denotes "utility, modesty, long wear and inconspicuousness", does not display any trademark, and is not dictated by fashion trends.
 Shawl, aprons, bonnets and cap are part of plain dress.

 Clothing worn by Bruderhof women includes a headcovering, as well as long skirts or dresses; men wear contemporary clothes of a modest nature.

 Quaker

 As a part of their testimony of simplicity, Quakers (Religious Society of Friends) traditionally wore plain dress; "Ruffles and lace and other forms of ornamentation, as well as unnecessary cuffs and collars and lapels and buttons, were forbidden."
 George Fox implored fellow Quakers to wear plain dress:

 Friends, keep out of the vain fashions of the world; let not your eyes, minds, and spirits run after every fashion (in attire) of the nations; for that will lead you from the solid life into unity with that spirit that leads to follow the fashions of the nations, after every fashion of apparel that gets up: but mind that which is sober and modest, and keep to your plain fashions, that you may judge the world's vanity and spirit, in its vain fashions, and show a constant spirit in the truth and plainness.

 This classical Quaker belief practice continues to be maintained by Conservative Friends, as well as the Holiness Friends.
 For Conservative Friends, plain dress for men usually includes "a broad-brimmed felt or straw hat, trousers with suspenders instead of a belt, and muted colors in the fabrics: blacks, whites, greys, browns", sometimes with "broad-fall trouser cuts".
 Quaker men traditionally are clean-shaven.
 Conservative Quaker women practice headcovering by wearing a "scarf, bonnet, or cap" and "wear long-sleeved, long dresses".
 Most Quakers these days wear simple, practical, unpretentious modern clothes.